Active passive accounting account example. What types of accounting accounts are there? Closing balance of active liability account

 3. Active-passive.

-Each of these three types of accounts has its own structure scheme.
-Let's consider them.
+Each of these three types of accounts has its own structure.
+Let's look at them.
 If the account is active, then its opening and closing balances will be debit.
-Using information about what a debit is, you can deduce the value of active accounts.
+Using information about what a debit is, you can derive the value of active accounts.
 They are intended to reflect transactions related to property and its movement.
-The receipt of funds is reflected in the debit turnover, and the use - credit.
-Similarly, for passive accounts, both balances will be reflected in the loan.
-They are used to account for the sources of the appearance of property.
-Credit turnovers in such accounts report an increase in capital, and debit turnovers indicate its decrease.
-Active-passive accounts register balances and turnovers on both sides.
+Receipt of funds is reflected as a debit turnover, and use as a credit turnover.
+Similarly, for passive accounts, both balances will be reflected as a loan.
+They are used to account for the sources of property.
+Credit turnovers in such accounts indicate an increase in capital, and debit turnovers indicate a decrease in capital.
+Active-passive accounts record balances and turnover on both sides.

 What are debit and credit accounts?
 We have already determined this earlier.
-It remains to take out the value of debtors (debtors of the organization) and creditors (those to whom the enterprise is indebted).
+It remains to determine the meaning of debtors (debtors of the organization) and creditors (those to whom the enterprise is in debt).

 Double entry as a method of accounting in accounting

-The double-entry method is designed to reflect the accountant's financial transactions in parallel in several places.
+The double entry method is designed for an accountant to record financial transactions in parallel in several places.
 The amount indicated in the debit of one account is transferred to the credit associated with it, according to the characteristics of the transaction.
-In other words, there is duplication.
-Double entry once again explains what debit and credit are for accounting for financial transactions.
+Simply put, duplication occurs.
+Double entry further clarifies what debits and credits are for accounting for financial transactions.

-The specificity of this method is closely related to the meaning of the following concepts:
+The specifics of this method are closely related to the meaning of the following concepts:

-1. Correspondence of accounts, that is, the mutual connection between them.
+1. Correspondence of accounts, i.e. mutual connection between them.

-2. Posting, that is, a visual aid of the corresponding accounts.
+2. Posting, i.e. a visual aid of corresponding accounts.

 General and detailed accounting.
 Depending on the details of the accounts, they are divided into three groups: